UCMJ Article 87b

 The maximum possible punishment associated with violations of Article 92 depends upon the specifics of the violation itself.

-A violation of or failure to obey lawful general order or regulation may result in a dishonorable discharge, forfeiture of all pay and allowances, and confinement for 2 years.
+A violation of or failure to obey lawful general order or regulation may result in a dishonorable discharge, forfeiture of all pay and allowances, and confinement for two years.

-A conviction of a violation of or failure to obey other lawful order carries the punishment of a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for 6 months.
+A conviction of a violation of or failure to obey other lawful orders carries the punishment of a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for six months.

-The penalty for a dereliction in the performance of duties through neglect or culpable inefficiency includes the forfeiture of two-thirds pay per month for 3 months and confinement for 3 months.
+The penalty for dereliction in performing duties through neglect or culpable inefficiency includes the forfeiture of two-thirds pay per month for three months and confinement for three months.

-The punishment for a dereliction in the performance of duties through neglect or culpable inefficiency resulting in death or grievous bodily harm includes a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for 18 months.
+The punishment for dereliction in performing duties through neglect or culpable inefficiency resulting in death or grievous bodily harm includes a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for 18 months.

-A conviction of willful dereliction in the performance of duties may result in a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for 6 months.
+A conviction of willful dereliction in performing duties may result in a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for six months.

-The willful dereliction of duty resulting in death or grievous bodily harm yields a punishment of a dishonorable discharge, forfeiture of all pay and allowances, and confinement for 2 years.
+The willful dereliction of duty resulting in death or grievous bodily harm yields a punishment of a dishonorable discharge, forfeiture of all pay and allowances, and confinement for two years.

 How do you defend against Article 92 Failure to Obey Order or Regulation charges?

-If you or someone you know is facing Article 92 charges for Failure to Obey Order or Regulation charges, you need to speak with a Military defense attorney right away.
+If you or someone you know is facing Article 92 charges for Failure to Obey Order or Regulation charges, you need to speak with a Military defense attorney immediately.
 Please call Crisp and Associates Military at 888-258-1653 for a free consultation.